-Article 8(3) CTMR is a manifestation of the principle that commercial transactions must be conducted in good faith.
-Article 52(1)(b) CTMR, is the general expression of this principle.
-However, the protection granted by Article 8(3) CTMR is narrower than the one afforded by Article 52(1)(b) CTMR, because the applicability of Article 8(3) CTMR is subject to the fulfilment of a number of additional conditions laid down in this provision.
+Article 59(1)(b) EUTMR is the general expression of the principle that commercial transactions must be conducted in good faith.
+Article 8(3) EUTMR is a manifestation of the principle, although the protection granted in this Article is narrower than the one afforded by Article 59(1)(b) EUTMR (bad faith), because the applicability of Article 8(3) CTMR is subject to the fulfilment of a number of additional conditions laid down in this provision.